tsmoreau/docs/docs/wp-and-research/economics-paper.md

-# TAO - The Only Smart Contract Platform Designed for the Music Economy
+# TAO - Designed for the Music Economy

 ## Preface